 Stakeholder Specific Responsibilities Managing Director Create and enforce an effective counter fraud culture within the council.
-Director of Finance To establish systems and controls to ensure that council resources are used appropriately.
-Assistant Director of Finance (Audit) Establish and embed an appropriate fraud strategy and framework by ensuring sufficient staff resource is dedicated to counter fraud activities.
-Monitoring Officer To promote and maintain high standards of conduct throughout the council by developing and enforcing appropriate governance arrangements, including codes of conduct.
+Director of Finance Establish systems and controls to ensure that council resources are used appropriately.
+Assistant Director Establish and embed an appropriate counter fraud of Finance (Audit) strategy and ensure sufficient staff resource is dedicated to undertaking a programme of risk based Manaitanian officer proactive counter fraud work.
+Monitoring Officer Promote and maintain high standards of conduct throughout the council by developing and enforcing appropriate governance arrangements, including codes of conduct.
 Will also be consulted in the performance of audit investigations into suspected fraud or corruption.
-The Audit Committee Monitor the council's approach to tackling fraud and corruption and promote a counter fraud culture.
+The Audit Monitor the council's approach to tackling fraud and Committee corruption and promote a counter fraud culture.
 External Audit Provides a view as to whether the council's financial statements are free from material misstatement, whether caused by fraud or error.
-Internal Audit Co-ordinate the fraud strategy and framework, including the measures in place to acknowledge, prevent and pursue fraud and corruption activity.
-This includes audit investigations, counter fraud activity and liaison with the Police for criminal matters.
-Managing Director, Executive Directors and Group Managers Manage the risk of fraud and corruption through the creation and operation of internal controls.
-Promote fraud awareness amongst employees and ensure that all suspected frauds are immediately referred to Internal Audit in line with the Fraud Response Plan (Appendix A).
-Employees Act as the first line of defence against fraud and corruption.
-They must comply with the council's policies and procedures and notify any suspected frauds to their line manager in accordance with the council's Whistleblowing Policy.
+Internal Audit Co-ordinate the fraud strategy and associated proactive counter fraud work.
+This includes investigations into allegations of potential financial misconduct, liaison with the Police for criminal matters and the performance of targeted risk-based counter Managing Director fraud work.
+Managing Director, Executive Directors Manage the risk of fraud and corruption through the creation and operation of internal controls.
+Promote and Group Managers fraud awareness amongst employees and ensure that all suspected frauds are immediately referred to Wallagers Internal Audit in line with the Fraud Response Plan (Appendix A).
+Employees Play a pivotal role in maintaining the Council's integrity and safeguarding it against fraud and corruption.
+They should be aware of and adhere to the Council's Policies, Procedures and Code of Conduct.
+They must perform their duties ethically and avoid any actions or decisions that could be perceived as corrupt or fraudulent.
+In addition, they should be open and honest in their activities and speak up if they suspect any fraud or corruption.
+This should be done directly to their line manager or in accordance with the council's Whistleblowing Policy.